-There is a requirement to complete 30 credits of coursework for the MSc Epidemiology and Biostatistics.
-Attendance for TNM 802 may be waived, on application to Prof Elize Webb who is the Faculty coordinator for the TNM 700/802 modules, for those who have passed the TNM 700 module at the Hons level.
+There is a requirement to complete 30 credits of coursework for the MSc Epidemiology and Biostatistics, for which the individual modules are equally weighted to determine the final mark.
+Attendance for TNM 802 may be waived, on application to TNM Faculty coordinator for the TNM 700/802 modules, for those who have already passed the TNM 700 module at the Honours level.
 It is a University of Pretoria rule that no courses passed more than three calendar years ago will be credited for waiver of attendance.